AI agent case

 Monthly cost $5-7 VPS + $2-5 LLM tokens

-License MIT — Nous Research, released February 2026
+License MIT, Nous Research, first released May 2026

 What Hermes actually is